domenicosolazzo/jroc/README.md

 - [VISL CG-3](http://beta.visl.sdu.dk/constraint_grammar.html): CG compiler.
 3rd version of the CG formalism variant
 - [Multitagger](http://www.tekstlab.uio.no/mtag/osx64/mtag-osx64): Multitagger with lexicon for Norwegian Bokmål and Nynorsk.
 - [HusPos](https://code.google.com/p/hunpos/): Hunpos is an open source reimplementation of TnT, the well known part-of-speech tagger

+#### About Oslo-Bergen Tagger
+The Oslo-Bergen Tagger is a morphosyntactic tagger for Norwegian bokmål and nynorsk.
+For general information about the tagger, visit its home page: [Tekstlab.uio.no](http://www.tekstlab.uio.no/obt-ny/).

 # License
 [License MIT](https://github.com/domenicosolazzo/obt-api/blob/master/LICENSE)